 Here is how to proceed:

-Perform enough reps so the session lasts between 20 to 25 minutes, then end your workout with a 5-minute cool-down jog.
+Perform enough reps for the session to last between 20 to 25 minutes, then end your workout with a 5-minute cooldown jog.

 Here are five more hill workouts to try.